Announcing Tithe.ly Giving Statements: An Updated Feature to Tackle Year-End Giving

 Let’s agree to enhance your church’s online giving, cool?

-In this post, I’d like to share with you four proven strategies you can use to increase online giving in your church, and show you a few examples of how some churches added online giving to their website.
+In this post, I’d like to share with you four proven strategies you can use to increase online giving in your church, and show you a few examples of how some churches added an online donation page to their website.

 Let’s get started!